TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/cloud-hosted/tti-join-server/activate-devices-cloud-hosted.md

 </details>

-You can now activate the devices on The Things Industries Cloud Hosted.
+You can now activate the devices on The Things Industries Cloud.